 I was trained in a traditional photographic practice, but as I’ve gotten closer to understanding myself as an artist and what I am trying to express, I’ve found that I have wanted to incorporate sculptural elements in my work to include physical layers such as glass or photographic gels.
 This changes the experience of viewing a photographic image to get closer at what I’m interested in, which is a feeling that taps into the viewer's unconscious, or that unknown feeling that lies beneath the surface of our understanding.

-In this body of work, I layer images offset from each other on Plexiglass over inkjet prints to represent the idea of a shadow self, an idea that Jung theorized about relating to the uncoscious parts of ourselves that are hard to see.
-In my work the layering of Plexiglas over inkjet prints creates a slight physical and visual distance between images, representing the shadow or hidden part of oneself.
-Not only does the distance create an actual shadow, it is a literal repetition of the original image, suggesting the layering and complicated makeup of ourselves.
+“In analytical psychology, the shadow is either an unconscious aspect of the personality that the conscious ego does not identify in itself, or the entirety of the unconscious; that is, everything of which a person is not fully conscious.
+In short, the shadow is the unknown side.”
+In this body of work, I layer images offset from each other on Plexiglass over inkjet prints to represent the idea of a shadow self, an idea the psychiatrist Carl Jung spoke about.
+The layering of Plexiglas over inkjet prints creates a slight physical and visual distance from the two or three images, representing the shadow or hidden part of oneself.
+Not only does the distance create an actual shadow, it is a literal repetition of the original image, suggesting the layering and complicated make up of ourselves.

-Documentation Photography by Jeff McLane
+Installation Photography by Jeff McLane